matozqui/Berries_Pricing/README.md

 ### 4_2_Cleaning

-Data cleaning and transformation includes descriptive tags homogenizing, measures grouping, resampling, merging, interpolating, type transformations.
+Data cleaning and transformation includes descriptive tags homogenizing, format conversions to kilogrames, geolocation, measures grouping, resampling, merging, interpolating, type transformations.
 One of the main issues is handling non-campaign periods in which there are not prices (target variable to predict.)
 To handle it data is interpolated to train models but omitted when validating and predicting.

 ### 4_3_Exploration